OpenTechFund/secure-chat/README.md

-secure-chat
+Secure Chat
 ===========

-Planning for next generation secure chat.
+This repository holds notes for planning for next generation secure chat.